-URL Fetch on the App Engine development server
+Using URL Fetch on the development server

-When your application is running on the development server on your computer, calls to the URL Fetch service are handled locally.
+When your application is running on the App Engine development server on your computer, calls to the URL Fetch service are handled locally.
 The development server fetches URLs by contacting remote hosts directly from your computer, using whatever network configuration your computer is using to access the Internet.

 When testing the features of your application that fetch URLs, make sure that your computer can access the remote hosts.